Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Introduction

 While much progress in fluid dynamics has been made on the study of hydrodynamic instabilities, instabilities that occur when a control parameter is varied within the turbulent regime remain poorly understood \cite{fauveetal17}.
 The difficulty in studying such transitions arises from the underlying turbulent fluctuations which make analytical approaches cumbersome.
 These types of transitions resemble more closely phase transitions in statistical mechanics because the instability occurs on a fluctuating background \cite{kadanoff00}.
 In Rayleigh--B\'enard convection, such transitions have been observed in the form of reversals of the large scale circulation in an enclosed rectangular geometry, both in experiments and numerical simulations \cite{sugiyamaetal10,chandraverma13,podvinsergent17}.
-We therefore investigate the bifurcations of Rayleigh--B\'enard convection in an enclosed rectangular geometry to attempt to understand the genesis of the flow patterns that play the central role in flow reversals in the turbulent regime.
+Although we do not study the turbulent case, we investigate the bifurcations of Rayleigh--B\'enard convection in an enclosed rectangular geometry to attempt to understand the genesis of the flow patterns that play the central role in flow reversals in the turbulent regime.

 The paper is organised as follows.
 We first discuss the problem set-up and the choice of parameters in \cref{sec_problem}.
-Then, in \cref{sec_numerics}, we briefly review deflated continuation and present the methods used to improve its initialisation procedure and compute the linear stability of the solutions.
+Then, in \cref{sec_numerics}, we briefly review deflation and present the methods used to improve its initialisation procedure and compute the linear stability of the solutions.
 Next, we analyse the different branches discovered by deflation and their stability in \cref{sec_results}.
 Finally, in \cref{sec_conclusions}, we recapitulate the main conclusions of this study and propose potential extensions for future work.